clas12brescia/LTCCefficiency/example/Readme.md

 ![](./time_egamma_2d.png)

-To see the parameters of the fitting functions and their name, open the file `fit_par.txt` in a text editor.
+To see the parameters of the fitting functions and their names, open the file `fit_par.txt` in a text editor.
 In the figure below, the content of the txt file.

 ![](./fit_par_file.png)